As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 West Virginia

-General contractors who do any work on projects worth more than $2,500 require a general contractor license to work in West Virginia.
-The license is issued by the West Virginia Division of Labor.
+General contractors who work on projects worth more than $2,500 require a license to work in West Virginia.
+The West Virginia Division of Labor issues the license.
 There are multiple classifications of licenses, including general building and general engineering.

 You’ll need to pass a trade exam, as well as a business and law exam.
 You must also show proof of workers' compensation insurance and you may require a wage bond.